Montana Resources

 Regions: The Foundation serves Montana organizations, with a focus on rural Lake and Lincoln Counties.

-Issues Supported: The George Hammill Memorial Foundation Trust focuses grantmaking on addiction services, substance abuse treatment, homelessness, and mental health care.
+Issues Supported: The George Hammill Memorial Foundation Trust focuses grantmaking on addiction services, substance use disorder treatment, homelessness, and mental health care.

 Grant Process and Application: For more information about the grant-making process, contact the foundation by phone at 406-250-8252.